AtticusXu/tensorflow_LPR_ResNet50/README.md

 The implementation produces high-quality attribution maps that highlight the most relevant pixels for the model's prediction.
 The z_b rule for the first layer ensures that the attribution properly handles the preprocessed input space, while ratio-based splitting maintains relevance conservation through skip connections.

 For questions or issues, please refer to the original paper or create an issue in the repository.

+Hi Koosha,

+I hope you're doing well!
+My name is Zhongshu Xu, and I’m currently a summer intern with the MRGR-CCB team.
+I’m also a Ph.D. candidate in Applied Mathematics at The Ohio State University, expecting to graduate in May 2026.

+I'm reaching out to express my interest in the Applied AI/ML Senior Associate role (210587673) within the Risk Management & Compliance Technology – Machine Learning team.

+I have a solid background in applied machine learning and have worked on practical projects in finance, healthcare, and compliance.
+My experience includes building ML models from start to finish, improving model explainability, and handling real-world challenges.
+I'm comfortable working with Python, popular ML tools, and large datasets, and I’m used to sharing results clearly with both technical and non-technical teams.

+I've attached my CV for your reference and would really appreciate the chance to connect and learn more about the role.
+Thank you for your time!